IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 The most interesting part of the model covers what happens when the auction deadline is reached: in contrast to the ``Escrow`` contract, the highest bid is paid to the seller automatically, and the buyer receives the token.
-We model this using the :hsobj:`Plutus.Contract.Test.ContractModel.nextReactiveState` method introduced in section :ref:`Timing`
+We model this using the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.nextReactiveState` method introduced in section :ref:`Timing`

  .. literalinclude:: Auction.hs